Japanese Slang: 70 Phrases to Help You Sound Like a Local [with Audio]

 FluentU also lets you add words to your flashcards, which you can later study with personalized quizzes.
 Plus, you can access the FluentU program on your browser or use the iOS or Android apps.

 For further reading, I suggest the book “Dirty Japanese” (NSFW) by Matt Fargo.

 Why You Need to Take a Break from Formal Japanese

 Formal Japanese can make you sound weird and out of place when used in the wrong contexts.

 However, if you’ve ever actually lived in Japan, you’ll know that most people don’t speak quite so properly in their daily lives.
-Speaking full, grammatically correct sentences with lots of particles is just too bothersome and inconvenient.
+Speaking full, grammatically correct sentences with lots of particles is just too bothersome and inconvenient (or 面倒くさい, as they would say).
 You’ll have to pronounce more syllables than really necessary to get your message across.